When Mentoring Goes Wrong

 Questioning assumptions, staying curious, not defaulting to habit: these are features, not bugs.
 But they're nearly impossible to leverage when you're being talked over.

-Mark might also consider that Harry's pushback isn't insubordination.
-It's signal.
-The teams that catch problems early are the ones where junior people feel safe saying "I'm not sure about this."
-Psychological safety isn't soft management.
-It's how good engineering actually works.
+There's a reframe available to Mark too: Harry's pushback isn't insubordination, it's signal.
+The teams that catch problems early are the ones where junior people predict that saying "I'm not sure about this" is safe rather than costly.
+Psychological safety isn't soft management; it's the condition under which those predictions come out honest.

 And yes, Harry's manager telling him to "learn how to deal with difficult people" is a cop-out.
 But that's a separate problem.